 In addition to talking to kids in an age-appropriate manner about risks and dangers, we need to leverage technology to help search for and flag potential problems.

-Bark does this for families and for schools.
+Bark does this .
 Bark’s algorithm scans our children’s online activity and sounds the alarm when online conversations turn dangerous — when suicide or threats of school shootings are discussed, or when illegal activity begins to brew.
 It’s absolutely incredible.

 Through Bark’s innovative technology, dangerous activities can be stopped before they turn deadly or life-threatening.
 What parent wouldn’t support that kind of help?
 What school wouldn’t implement that kind of technology?
 In today’s world, there’s no way around it — it’s an absolute must-have technology.